microsoft/Windows-driver-samples/hid/vhidmini2/ReadMe.md

 HID Minidriver Sample (UMDF V2)
 ======================================
 The *HID minidriver* sample demonstrates how to write a HID minidriver using User-Mode Driver Framework (UMDF).

 The sample demonstrates how to communicate with an HID minidriver from an HID client using a custom-feature item in order to control certain features of the HID minidriver.
 This is needed since other conventional modes for communicating with a driver, like custom IOCTL or WMI, do not work with the HID minidriver.
 The sample also is useful in testing the correctness of a HID report descriptor without using a physical device.

-**Note**
-Due to a known bug in the current Windows Driver Kit tools, when building this sample in Debug mode, the exe project may report some ApiValidator warnings.
-These can be safely ignored.

 Related topics